Yedomon/R-for-geographic-map-Session-1/README.md

 plot(myFile, axes=T, col="aliceblue")
 ```

+You will get this output

+Insert an image here

-and then typing:
+and then type:

 ```
-locator(n=2)  # 2 is just an example.
-You can define many number as much as possible
+locator(n=2)

 ```

+2 is just an example.
+You can define many number as much as possible.
-and using your mouse, click on the position you want.
+Using your mouse, click on the position you want.
 You will get the coordinates.

 # 6. Q & A